devegoo/kingofsat2satip_triax_tss400_m3u/README.md

+SAT>IP Source Number : This field is matched through the “src” parameter asked from the SAT>IP client.
+Usually (and by default) this value is 1.
+For satellite tuners, this value determines the satellite source (dish).
+By specification position 1 = DiseqC AA, 2 = DiseqC AB, 3 = DiseqC BA, 4 = DiseqC BB, but any numbers may be used - depends on the SAT>IP client.
+Note that if you use same number for multiple networks, the first matched network containing the mux with requested parameters will win (also for unknown mux).
+If this field is set to zero, the network cannot be used by the SAT>IP server.

 for ftadiseqc.sh

 Attention : below configuration was not tested by now and not confirmed for >4 different positions, but current code works for 4 sat ( 4 x 1/4diseqc - mirrored setup)